math0ne/powertools-color-picker-tray/README.md

 # PowerToys Color Picker Tray

-A simple Windows system tray application that launches the Powertoys screenshot application when you click it
+A simple Windows system tray application that launches the Powertoys screenshot application when you click it.

 ![Screenshot](screenshot/screenshot.png)